By Diana DuongMar 08, 2018

-When you have to give birth in secret By enabling women to give birth closer to home, Indigenous midwives can follow women throughout their pregnancy, attend their birth and then support them for up to six weeks post-partum.
+By enabling women to give birth closer to home, Indigenous midwives can follow women throughout their pregnancy, attend their birth and then support them for up to six weeks post-partum.
 Equally important, they have cultural fluency that enables them to better support their clients.
 Indigenous midwifery is recognized as not only a way to improve women and infant health, but to reverse many of the disparities that affect Indigenous populations.

 An understanding of traditional practices is often lacking in mainstream medical care, says Rachel Dennis, a midwife from Nipissing First Nations, who owns K’Tigaaning Midwives in North Bay, Ont. with her mother Carol Couchie.
 “We make sure people who want to incorporate culturally appropriate practices or traditions aren’t looked at sideways,” she says.
 “We understand those things that are helpful to their mental health and feeling like part of a community.”